Some choose not to have pets in a world where pets are common.

 Some individuals may have had negative experiences with pets in the past, such as allergies, traumatic incidents, or conflicts with landlords or neighbors.

-Others may prioritize freedom and flexibility in their lives, preferring not to be tied down by the responsibilities of ownership.
+Others may prioritize freedom and flexibility in their lives, preferring not to be tied down by ownership responsibilities.
 Whatever the reason, choosing not to have pets is a personal decision that deserves respect and understanding.

 It’s essential to recognize that the absence does not equate to a lack of compassion or love for animals.
 Many people who don’t own pets still appreciate and support animal welfare efforts, advocating for the well-being of animals without necessarily having them as domestic animals.